code-423n4/2023-01-biconomy/README.md

 ## Out of scope

 Any files not listed above should be considered out of scope and assumed to be bug free.

-# Additional Context

-*Describe any novel or unique curve logic or mathematical models implemented in the contracts*

-*Sponsor, please confirm/edit the information below.*

 ## Scoping Details
 ```